 Click 日本語 for Japanese

-In firmware MX17 and up, the MX introduced Content Filtering powered by Cisco Talos Intelligence.
+In firmware MX17 and newer, the MX introduced Content Filtering powered by Cisco Talos Intelligence.
 This allows the MX’s Content Filtering feature to classify URLs based on web content and threat categories curated by Cisco Talos.

 Cisco Talos Intelligence Group is one of the largest commercial threat intelligence teams in the world, comprised of world-class researchers, analysts and engineers.
 Talos teams provide threat intelligence for Cisco customers, products and services to defend against known and emerging threats.
 To learn more about Cisco Talos Intelligence, please visit here.